Hands up if skincare confuses the heck out of you.

 Blame it on blogs and Instagram.
 Don’t get me wrong, I love them.
-But for every influencer who knows what she’s talking about (love you, Caroline Hirons!), there are 10 who promote whatever they’re paid to promote.
+But for every influencer who knows what she’s talking about (love you, Michelle from LabMuffin!), there are 10 who promote whatever they’re paid to promote.
 And don’t get me started on magazines…

 Everything looks amazing.
 Everything is a must.
-You feel like you’re skin is missing out on some miraculous ingredient if you don’t use them all but when you do, your skin doesn’t get any better… So.
-Frustrating.
+You feel like your skin is missing out on some miraculous ingredient if you don’t use them all, but when you do, your skin doesn’t get any better… So frustrating!

 Mahto takes a look at what the science says about the IT skincare ingredients of the moment, from retinol to peptides to epidermal growth factors, to reveal what really works and what’s just hype.

 No more wasting time on stuff that doesn’t work.
 Next time you go skincare shopping at Sephora, you’ll know straight away what product to grab off the shelf.

 P.S.
 Don’t be fooled by the word science.
 The Skincare Bible isn’t a boring academic book.
 Mahto writes in a chatty way that’s fun and easy-to-follow.

 Related: The Complete Guide To Growth Factors: What Are They + Are They Safe?

 Is it me or does it take half an hour to do your skincare routine these days?

 Cleanse, tone, moisturize.
 Put on your sunscreen.
 Don’t forget to exfoliate.
 Wait, have you applied an antioxidant serum?
 And a hyaluronic acid one?
 Here’s an essence, too.